Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 This folder contains all the individual product templates

 .\Artifacts
-This folder contains requires DSC and Setup files
+This folder contains required DSC, Custom scripts and Setup files

 .\PrepareOnly.ps1
 This will create a storage account and uploads all artifacts.
 This is typically used when you plan to deploy the templates manually one by one using Portal, PS or CLI